kanhaiya-gupta/physics-informed-neural-network/README.md

 ```

 ## Results Directory Structure
-The results directory (`results/`) contains subdirectories for each equation type (heat, wave, burgers).
+The results directory (`results/`) contains subdirectories for each equation type (shm, heat, wave, burgers).
 Each equation directory has the following structure:
 ```
 results/<equation>/
 ├── models/